SatoshiumAI/satoshium-us/beacon/records/README.md

 # Current Version

-The Register should identify the current governed version of each listed Discovery Signal.
+Beacon Records should identify the current governed version of each listed Discovery Signal.

 Conceptually: